Software Development Team at Capacity | JDK Technologies

 - What is the budget for this project?

-A recent report* shows that around 67% of companies outsourced software development, with 57% stating they worked with software development companies.
-Yet only 22% report being absolutely satisfied and 40% being somewhat satisfied.
-With the big disparity in the satisfaction of results, it’s important to reevaluate what a trusted partner is and what services they provide.
+A recent report* shows that around 67% of companies outsource software development.
+Yet the general satisfaction rates were low.
+Only 22% reported being absolutely satisfied and 40% being somewhat satisfied.
+With such disparity in satisfaction results, reevaluating who you’ll trust to source more developers for your project is imperative.

-Software developer staffing agencies are abundant.
-But not all provide the quality of talent and services you should expect from a trusted vendor.
-On average, traditional software development companies collect and disburse developers’ resumes with less effort to vet and qualify candidates to best align with client projects.
-In contrast, a trusted staffing agency ensures that candidates are screened, vetted, and pre-qualified to meet the technical and other project requirements the client needs.
-In addition, they provide additional resources to both the developers and clients such as ongoing training, performance tracking, valuable reporting and metrics that reflect their commitment to the project’s success.
+Developer staffing agencies are abundant.
+But not all provide the quality of talent and services you should come to expect from a trusted vendor.
+The average developer staffing companies collects and disburses resumes.
+Generally, there is less effort to vet and qualify candidates to best align with client projects.
+In contrast, a trusted staffing partner like JDK’s Workforce Solutions, will do more.
+They screen and vet their developers to ensure they are pre-qualified to meet all project requirements.
+They also provide supporting resources to developers and clients alike.
+Things like ongoing training, performance tracking, valuable reporting and metrics reflect their commitment to the project’s success.

-There might come a time when a project requires more than extending the team’s capacity.
-It might require outsourcing it entirely to a 3rd party vendor.
-Similar to working with a trusted staffing agency for better results, the key is hiring a trusted technology partner over a traditional software development shop.
+There might come a time when a project requires more than extending hiring temporary developers to extend your team’s capacity.
+It might need to be outsourced completely to a 3rd party vendor.
+Like working with a trusted staffing agency, the key is hiring a trusted technology partner over a traditional software development shop.
 Here’s why:

-Equally important and distinctive, a trusted technology partner is mutually invested in their clients’ success.
-They build solutions aligned to business goals and measure performance against business KPIs.
-Trusted technology partners become an extension of the team, providing needed knowledge, technical skills and the human resources to bring a complex project to fruition.
+Also a trusted technology partner is invested in their client’s success.
+They become an extension of the team, providing knowledge, technical skills and the human resources to bring a complex project to completion.

 There are concrete benefits to outsourcing entire software development projects or augmenting your IT workforce with more developers.
 An increasing number of companies are choosing trusted technology partners over traditional software development companies to design, develop, and implement complex technology initiatives.
-And others, are solving capacity and talent shortages by working with trusted staffing agencies that provided much needed skills and resources right away.
+Others are solving capacity and talent shortages by working with trusted staffing agencies that offer the needed skills and resources right away.